 Early Admission Option

-The Lansing School of Nursing & Health Sciences Undergraduate Nursing Early Option recognizes outstanding high school seniors who are interested in the nursing profession.
+The Lansing School of Nursing & Clinical Sciences Undergraduate Nursing Early Option recognizes outstanding high school seniors who are interested in the nursing profession.
 The program guarantees eligible high school seniors who are admitted into Bellarmine University, a place in our nursing program, contingent upon fulfilling certain requirements.

 Key Program Features